Mhmd-Kamal/FWD-Advanced-track-project-1/README.md

 - User's input is validated using client-side JS validation using regex patterns.

+- The app has been deployed at https://secure-dusk-13267.herokuapp.com/

 ## Technologies used

 webpack, sass, nodejs, expressjs, axios